michaelgraemeshort/michaelgraemeshort.github.io/_posts/2022-08-16-decorators.md

 subtitle: Nested functions ahoy
 ---

 Decorators.
-Weird, right?
+Complicated, right?
 Why do I need nested functions?
 How many nested functions do I need?
 How do I know which parameters to assign to each?

 It's easy.
 There are two things to understand.